simoninireland/simplicial/doc/glossary.rst

       A linear operator taking k-simplices to the their (k-1)-simplex faces.
 The boundary operator extends to sets (chains) of k-simplices, where it returns all the (k-1)-simplices in the total boundary.

+   closure
+      The closure of a simplex is the set consisting of the simplex and all its component faces, their faces, and so on to its :term:`basis`.

    complex
       A collection of simplices.
 In `simplicial`, complexes are closed, in the sense that they contain every :term:`face` of